romellfudi/VoIpUSSD/README.md

     @Override
     public void over(String message) {
-        // message has the response string data from USSD
+        // message has the response string data from USSD or error
         // response no have input text, NOT SEND ANY DATA }
 });